sunilkumar8505829478-pixel/sunil-kumar1/README.md

 ## ⚠️ Disclaimer

 *This is a visual simulation.
 The file system, network logs, and hardware metrics are simulated for aesthetic purposes and do not represent the actual state of the host machine's hardware.
-The terminal uses the Gemini API for intelligence and requires an active internet connection.*
+The terminal uses a generative AI API for intelligence and requires an active internet connection.*

 ---